 Peer Facilitators are available through the School Counseling Office.
 Students may request to meet with a peer for everyday personal problems or for mediations between students when conflicts arise.
 Peer facilitators have been trained to help other students identify their problems as well as discover strategies to solve them.
 Peer facilitators can assist in career exploration as well.

 8. Owl Support

 Owl Support provides flexible options for students who may be struggling academically.
 In special circumstances, eligible students will be referred through the GAPS team.
 Online courses and tutoring support are some of the services offered.
 Owl Support is available all four MODS.
-Ms. Berkowitz is located in the front portable at extension 2246.

 9. Help from Carroll County Public Library (AskUSNow)

 Get answers from a person, not a machine; info experts 24/7. www.askusnow.info